osfanbuff63/ws-datapack/.github/PULL_REQUEST_TEMPLATE/new_feature.md

 <!--

-MuffinHunt Datapack feature submission guide
+WS Datapack feature submission guide
 ====================================

 NOTE: Failure to fill out this template properly may result in your PR being